Between the mountains and the sea

 Get back to nature with a camping holiday in Gard

-A campsite in Gard, nestling between the Cévennes and the Camargue, provides the perfect opportunity to get back to nature.
+A campsite in Gard, in Occitania, nestling between the Cévennes and the Camargue, provides the perfect opportunity to get back to nature.
 Whether you’re staying for a weekend or your summer holiday, you’ll find a host of remarkable natural sights.
 The Cévennes National Park stretches over three departments – Lozère, Gard and Ardèche.
 With its magnificent scenery, rich local history and natural diversity, not to mention is wide open spaces and vast woodlands, the whole region is a UNESCO World Heritage Site.
 You’ll find that the best way to explore its beautiful landscapes and unspoilt countryside is on foot.

 Gard boasts a number of nature reserves protecting habitats as varied as the valleys of the Cévennes to the wetlands of the Camargue.
 Natural and unspoilt, they are home to thousands of animal and plant species and will enchant young and old alike.
 Come and marvel at the natural treasures of this beautiful region.